 (3) Conditions may be imposed under this section for the purpose of ensuring so far as is practicable, that any mining operations carried out on the land under the authority of the permit, license or leas are carried out in such a manner as to minimise the risk of damage to any native fauna or flora on the land.

-[Section 78C inserted by No. 85 of 1966 s.
+[Section 78C inserted: No. 85 of 1966 s.
 4.]

 Part V — Caveats